esteil/atvfiles/README.txt

     </directors>
   </media>

-Random Notes:
+Random Notes about the data:
 * All these are optional
-* duration is only to override if the QuickTime scanning gets it wrong
+* duration is only to override if the QuickTime scanning gets it wrong, otherwise it should not be used.
 * rating will display graphics for the usual ones (R, TV-PG, etc.)
 * the type attribute has some control over the values shown in the metadata, possible values are "Song", "Music Video", "Podcast", "Movie", "TV Show",